The internet is a big place, and navigating it can be daunting. Try out our top tips for not getting lost in cyber-space.

 If your desktop is overflowing with browsing windows and you can’t remember which one contained the vital piece of information that you were searching for, maybe it’s time to use tabbed browsing.
 Tabbed browsing allows you to open various different websites in one browser window simply by using tabs.
 You can open a new tab by either clicking the symbol to the right of the last tab (see image) or by pressing CTRL T.

 7. Update your antivirus

 Often overlooked until it’s too late, a good antivirus program can make the difference between a nice, healthy computer and one which is overflowing with all sorts of computer nasties.
 Always keep an eye on your antivirus software and ensure that all its components are in good working order.
 If not; download an update, it will be more than worth it.
-If you don’t have antivirus software, Simplifydigital recommends the free antivirus program Avast!.

 8. Use ‘Tab’ to jump between fields

 Whilst a mouse is an undeniably useful device, it’s not always necessary.
 In fact, not using a mouse can save you a great deal of time.
 If you’re filling in fields on a web page, rather than clicking on each field in order, simply press ‘Tab’; this will jump between the fields for you.
 Clicking tab enough times will cycle back to the beginning of the web-page.
 You can also use the up and down arrows to select things in drop down menus, saving you even more time.

 Whilst explaining to people that http stands for hyper text transfer protocol is undoubtedly a great way to win yourself some friends, putting it at the front of a web address is just an exercise in wasting time.
 Drop the http:// and www prefixes as they are simply not necessary.
 Instead, just type the remainder of the address and press enter.
 It will work, trust me.